awsdocs/aws-appconfig-user-guide/doc_source/appconfig-integration-lambda-extensions-versions.md

 This topic lists AWS AppConfig Lambda extension versions according to processor\.
 The AWS AppConfig Lambda extension supports Lambda functions developed for the x86\-64 and ARM64 \(Graviton2\) platforms\.
 Each table includes the Amazon Resource Name \(ARN\) to use in each AWS Region\.

+**Note**
+AWS AppConfig supports all of the versions listed below and listed in [Older extension versions](#appconfig-integration-lambda-extensions-enabling-older-versions)\.
+We recommend that you periodically update to the latest version to take advantage of extension enhancements\.

 **Topics**
 + [x86\-64 platform](#appconfig-integration-lambda-extensions-enabling-x86-64)
 + [ARM64 platform](#appconfig-integration-lambda-extensions-enabling-ARM64)